 Giulia Ricca

-Giulia Ricca is a PhD candidate in Italian and Comparative Literature at Columbia.
-She earned her BA in Classics and her MA in Italian Literature, Philology and Linguistics from the University of Turin.
+Giulia Ricca is a PhD candidate in Italian and Comparative Literature.
+She earned her BA in Classics and MA in Italian Literature, Philology, and Linguistics from the University of Turin.